nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 - Automatically Provision VMs in Proxmox Virtual Environment
 - Allow clients to view/manage VMs using WHMCS Client Area

 The original module was written in 2 months by @cybercoder for sale online in 2016, though didn't sell any copies so they kindly open-sourced and removed the licensing requirement.

-We're slowly overhauling the Module to suit our internal needs.
+We're slowly overhauling the Module to suit our internal needs at [LEOPARD.host](https://leopard.host).

 **System Requirements:**